How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each maroon and flesh-coloured No. 3 capsule, imprinted "APO 15", contains temazepam 15 mg.
+Each maroon and flesh-coloured No. 3 capsule, imprinted "APO 15", contains 15 mg of temazepam.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, sodium lauryl sulfate, and talc; capsule shell: (D&C Red No. 28, red iron oxide, titanium dioxide, gelatin, FD&C Blue No. 1, and FD&C Red No. 40), white ink (ammonium hydroxide, isopropyl alcohol, n-butyl alcohol, pharmaceutical glaze, propylene glycol, simethicone, and titanium dioxide).

-Each maroon and blue-coloured No. 3 capsule, imprinted "APO 30", contains temazepam 30 mg.
+Each maroon and blue-coloured No. 3 capsule, imprinted "APO 30", contains 30 mg of temazepam.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, sodium lauryl sulfate, and talc; capsule shell: (D&C Red No. 28, titanium dioxide, gelatin, FD&C Blue No. 1, and FD&C Red No. 40), white ink (ammonium hydroxide, isopropyl alcohol, n-butyl alcohol, pharmaceutical glaze, propylene glycol, simethicone, and titanium dioxide).

 How should I use this medication?